swcooper2014/Constructor-Hangman/README.md

 Description

-  Created a hangman game ran through Node.js and empowered using JavaScript constructors.
+  Created a hangman game that runs through Node.js and empowered using JavaScript constructors.

 Getting Started